Author: Marek Herde <marek.herde@uni-kassel.de>

 -------

-P : numpy.ndarray of shape (n_samples, classes)
+y_pred : numpy.ndarray of shape (n_samples,)

-The class probabilities of the test samples.
-Classes are ordered
+Class predictions of the test samples.

 """